 To measure time, we need a clock.
-We all carry our own biological clock inside of us, and that is the clock we normally use.
-However, when we want to be precise about time, we build ourselves a clock.
+We all have our own biological clock, and that’s what we normally use.
+However, when we want to be precise, we build ourselves an instrument.

 The smallest possible time unit is therefore the time it takes a photon to cross an electron.
 If something happens faster than this, the time laps cannot be registered in any way.